UPMod/UPM/documentation/development/getting-started.md

 ## Getting Started

-This page describes all technical info about UPM.
+This page describes all technical info about UPM step by step.

 ### Where do you start?